SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-25-japan-covid-success.md

   > People largely complied.

-  They were not, as in the US, stupidly rebelling against their own interests.
+  They were not, as in the US, stupidly rebelling against their own interests based on superstition, disinformation, and inchoate rage like the American right wing.

-So basically they did all the sensible things, communicated simply and truthfully, and the Japanese people understood &amp; mostly executed a good public health policy.
+So basically they did all the sensible things, and communicated simply and truthfully.
+The Japanese people understood &amp; mostly executed good public health policy.

-We should go and do likewise.
+We should go and do likewise in the future.

 ## The Weekend Conclusion